cljung/B2C-devdiv/7-graphapi/README.md

 # Creating Users via Microsoft Graph API

 Often the question is asked whether you can create users any other way than via the self-service signup.
 If you have looked at or done lab [6-migration](/6-migration) you know that you can.
 This sample is a deeper dive into [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) and how you can use it to create your Azure AD B2C users.
 There is an online query tool called [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) that you can use to practice your queries.
-This sample will show you how you can create a user object, with extension attributes, with MFA phone number ready and also how to create a group object and make the user member of.
+This sample will show you how you can create a user object, with extension attributes, with the MFA phone number ready to use.
+It also shows you how to create a group object and make the test user member of.

 ## Microsoft Graph Query and Powershell
-Working with Microsoft Graph API from the Powershell command prompt is all about using the `Invoke-RestMethod` with the correct Url, body payload and authentication header, since the Graph API is just a REST API which means you can invoke it from any tool or platform that is capable of making HTTP(s) calls.
+Working with Microsoft Graph API from the Powershell command prompt is all about using the `Invoke-RestMethod` with the correct Url,  payload and authentication header, since the Graph API is just a REST API which means you can invoke it from any tool or platform that is capable of making HTTP(s) calls.
 On Mac/Linux, this would probably mean using `curl`, but this sample is based on Powershell.
 If you're not on Windows, you have to install [Powershell for Mac](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7).

 ### Helper module
 This sample contanis a [helper powershell module](GrapiAPI-Helper.psm1) for working with Graph API.
 It is by all means not complete and its aim is just to show you how easy it is to work with Graph API and Azure AD B2C.
 You need to import the module to make use of the commands in it.